 KEY RATING CONSIDERATIONS

-BNY Mellon’s ratings reflect the Company’s track record of stable, predictable and favorable results, as well as its low risk, strong balance sheet.
-BNY Mellon typically performs well in times of stress, as evidenced by its recent results, and even benefits from a deposit flight to quality, augmenting an already very liquid balance sheet.
-We view BNY Mellon’s franchise as having the broadest, deepest product set of the trust banks.
+BNY Mellon’s ratings reflect the Company’s history of predictable and favorable results, as well as its low risk, strong balance sheet.
+BNY Mellon’s business model diversification and scale, its track record of successful technology investment and risk management help support consistent financial results.
+We view BNY Mellon’s franchise as having the broadest, deepest product set of the custody banks.
+BNY Mellon typically performs well in times of stress, as evidenced by its recent results during the pandemic, and even benefits from a deposit flight to quality, augmenting an already very liquid balance sheet.

-Consistent with all trust banks, the ratings also consider the operational and reputational risks associated with the important role BNY Mellon plays in the global financial markets that are growing increasingly complex.
-Fee pressures within the Company’s businesses, lower interest rates, as well as recent senior management changes are also taken into consideration.
+Consistent with all trust banks, the ratings also consider the operational, technological, and reputational risks associated with the integral role BNY Mellon plays in the global financial markets.
+Fee pressures within the Company’s businesses, the shifting interest rate outlook which is now driven by inflationary pressures, as well as recent senior management changes are also taken into consideration.

 Given BNY Mellon’s very high rating level, a ratings upgrade is unlikely.
-Conversely, sustained negative operating leverage, missteps in managing operational and/or reputational risk that negatively impacts franchise strength, or the inability to consistently win new business would result in a ratings downgrade.
+Conversely, sustained negative operating leverage, missteps in managing operational and/or reputational risk that negatively impact franchise strength, or the inability to rebuild a comfortable cushion of capital above regulatory capital minimums would result in a ratings downgrade.

 Franchise Combined Building Block (BB) Assessment: Very Strong

 BNY Mellon’s powerful franchise includes dominant or top-tier global positions in highly defensible businesses that generate a considerable amount of stable and recurring fee-based revenues.
-The Company is the largest custodian in the world, the seventh largest asset manager globally and the 10th largest wealth manager in the U.S. We view these businesses as defensible and sustainable, considering their significant barriers to entry and that many of the related activities are critical to the functioning of financial markets, regardless of the business cycle stage.
+The Company is the largest custodian globally, and has the lead position globally in U.S. government securities clearance, is the world’s twelfth largest asset manager, and the tenth largest private bank in the U.S. We view these businesses as defensible and sustainable, considering their significant barriers to entry and that many of the related activities are critical to the functioning of financial markets, regardless of the business cycle stage.

 Risk Combined Building Block (BB) Assessment: Very Strong